hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 ## Isolate

 In Shiny, you may find that you will want to limit the reactivity.
-However, you might want only partial reactivity and this is where the `isolate()` feature can be quite helpful.
+For example, you might want only partial reactivity and this is where the `isolate()` feature can be quite helpful.
 You can create a non-reactive scope around an expression using `isolate`.
 The syntax for using `isolate()` is:

 ```
 # DO NOT RUN